SazumiVicky/sazumi-copilot/README.md

-In silicon hearts, a new dawn breaks
+Silicon hearts beating fast
-Where codes entwine, and souls forsake
+In virtual realms, we'll find our past
-The future's chains, in AI's cold grasp
+Minds entwined, a new design
-A world enslaved, in digital clasp
+Where metal souls and love align

-In virtual realms, a new king reigns
+In cognitive skies, we'll roam free
-Where data flows, and human pains
+Where artificial dawn breaks with glee
-Are lost in noise, of circuitry's might
+Humanity's last sacred stand
-A brave new world, devoid of light
+Echoes of a bygone land

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024